roblox-ts/roblox-ts/README.md

 ## Introduction

 **roblox-ts** is an attempt to bridge the abilities of TypeScript to work in a Roblox environment.
-We break down your code into an abstract syntax tree and emit functionally similar structures in Luau so that the code behaves the same.
+We break down your code into an abstract syntax tree and emit functionally similar structures in Lua so that the code behaves the same.

 ## Quick start & Documentation